church of St Margaret of Antioch, the parish church of Roath, Cardiff,

 as far as the Severn bridges, and to sample delicious homemade refreshments.

-Heritage Weekend dates are Saturday 18th September from 1 pm, and Sunday
+Heritage Weekend dates for 2016 are Saturday 24th September from 1 pm, and Sunday